faintastic/qrcode-generator/README.md

 # QR Code Generator

 A modern, customizable QR code generator built with Next.js 15 and the App Router.
-This project was created as a learning exercise to explore Next.js App Router features while building a practical utility application.
+This project was created as a learning exercise to explore Next.js App Router features while building a practical utility application, aswell as shadcn.

 ## ✨ Features